MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/0_AI-questions.md

 - [x] C. Natural language processing `Correct because natural language processing involves analyzing text to determine sentiment and other linguistic features.`
 - [ ] D. Anomaly detection `Incorrect because anomaly detection involves identifying unusual patterns in data.`

-## Q: Ensuring Inclusiveness in AI Systems
+## Q16: Ensuring Inclusiveness in AI Systems

 > AI systems should be designed to be accessible to all users, including those with disabilities.
 This is an example of which Microsoft guiding principle for responsible AI?